wxy20850606/wxy20850606.github.io/content/posts/2025/08/investing-as-class.md

 The beauty of investing is that it demands constant decisions and gives immediate feedback in the form of gains or losses.
 Over time, it becomes a **thinking gym** — strengthening not just what you know, but how you think.

-From my years of investing, three mental models stand out as powerful enough to guide more than **90% of good decision-making** in both life and the market:
+From my years of investing, three mental models stand out as powerful enough to guide more than **90% of good decision-making** in the market:

 1. **Opportunity Cost** – Choose the best alternative, not just a good one.
 2. **Circle of Competence** – Operate where your knowledge is deepest.